 If so, they should be shaped.

 Are your brows well-nigh invisible, failing to provide a beautiful, expressive frame for your face?
 If so, you should find a nice eyebrow pencil that is as close to your natural brow color as you can get it (Lancome Le Crayon Poudre is by far my favorite), keep it nice and sharp, and fill in your brow with light, feathery strokes.
-You're not drawing on the brows, you're filling them in.
+You're not drawing on the brows, you're

 The thing you want to avoid is using a harsh, hard pencil that requires you to use a heavy hand that will result in that permanently-startled Eccentric Retired Drama Teacher look.